Rural Water Assistance Fund (RWAF) Program

 Where Can I Get More Information?

-In order to provide you with a single point of contact at the Texas Water Development Board (TWDB), our project implementation staff is organized into six regional project implementation teams.
+In order to provide you with a single point of contact at the Texas Water Development Board (TWDB), our project implementation staff is organized into seven regional project implementation teams.
 Each team is led by a manager that serves as the primary point of contact for both our existing and future customers.
 For assistance with the application or any questions related to your project, please contact your Regional Project Implementation Team.